 Perhaps your child is a carer for other people, or maybe you have had a bereavement in the family that's made life a real challenge.

-Early help can give you the tools to solve any challenges or problems you are experiencing with help from others where needed.
+Early Help gives you the tools to solve any challenges or problems you are experiencing with help from others where needed.